-Relevant references and citations — with detailed annotations — provided to TED by Ed Yong.
+Relevant notes and citations provided to TED by Ed Yong.

 Sadly and unavoidably, that’s the wrong species of tapeworm in the picture.
 It’s a dog tapeworm; I couldn’t find a picture of the exact species that targets Artemia.